nationofmakers/maker-event-playbook/pages/contribute/editing-google-docs.md

+---
-**title:** Writing Content for the Maker Event Playbook via Google Docs and a Markdown Converter
+title: Writing Content for the Maker Event Playbook via Google Docs and a Markdown Converter
+keywords: General Topics

-**tags:** [How to, contribute, writing, content]
+tags: [How to, contribute, writing, content]
+sidebar: home_sidebar
+permalink: /contribute/editing-google-docs

-**summary:** Not everyone in your team is going to be comfortable working in GitHub, but they have great knowledge we want to share.
+summary: Not everyone in your team is going to be comfortable working in GitHub, but they have great knowledge we want to share.
 This document is a walkthrough on a workflow using Google Docs and some free tools so your team can contribute to this project without having to become a GitHub expert.

+---
 ## Overview of the workflow

 This workflow seems to work for our team members who don&#39;t need to become experts at GitHub.
 Seeing as most people at this point understand how to use Google Docs it helps bring contributors in easily.
 You could use other document editing software, such as word, we found this worked best for us, after reading through how we do it, you might have something better for your team.